OTC Hearing Aids for Seniors: A Buyer's Guide

 Are OTC hearing aids actually good?

-For the loss they are designed for, yes.
+For the loss they're designed for, yes.
 Studies comparing self-fitted OTC aids with audiologist-fitted devices have found similar satisfaction for mild to moderate loss.
 The catch is expectations.
-OTC aids will not restore perfect hearing, they take a few weeks of daily wear to get used to, and a careless self-fit can leave you underwhelmed by a device that would have worked with proper tuning.
+OTC aids won't restore perfect hearing, they take a few weeks of daily wear to get used to, and a careless self-fit can leave you underwhelmed by a device that would have worked with proper tuning.
 If you wear a pair for a month and still strain to hear, treat that as a reason to get a professional hearing test, not a reason to give up on hearing aids.

 How to choose an OTC hearing aid